 Inclusive Education in Brazil

-Social inequalities in Brazil directly affect the different conditions of access to education in the country.
-Almost every Brazilian education indicator clearly reflects this fact.
+Social inequalities in Brazil directly affect the different conditions for accessing education in the country.
+Almost all Brazilian indicators highlight this fact.

-UNESCO intends to give support to the country in the implementation of affirmative actions to promote equal opportunities to the access of education including all groups of Brazilian society.
+UNESCO intends to support the country on the implementation of affirmative actions to promote equal opportunities of access to quality education, including all groups of the Brazilian society.